 Is Water Free on Costa Cruises?

-Costa are the only cruise line I know of that don’t provide free tap water in the main dining room.
+Costa is the only cruise line I know of that doesn’t provide free tap water in the main dining room.
 It does, however, provide free water in the buffet.

 Breakfast is Always Included